 Recommended by Emma from Emma Jane Explores

-Visible from the aeroplane on the approach into Las Vegas is the enormous black pyramid of The Luxor Hotel and Casino, situated at the southern end of the famous Vegas Strip.
+Visible from the airplane on the approach into Las Vegas is the enormous black pyramid of The Luxor Hotel and Casino, situated at the southern end of the famous Vegas Strip.

 This Egyptian-themed luxury hotel is a thirty-story giant which was, for a time, the tallest building on the Strip.

-The Luxor is named after the Egyptian city of the same name and if there was any doubt about the theme of the hotel, the giant Sphinx out the front gives it away.
+The Luxor is named after the Egyptian city of the same name, and if there was any doubt about the hotel’s theme, the giant Sphinx out the front gives it away.

-Like most Vegas hotels, there are slot machines galore in the casino, ringing out and flashing all day and night, but there’s plenty here to see even if gambling isn’t your jam.
+Like most Luxury Las Vegas Hotels, there are slot machines galore in the casino, ringing out and flashing all day and night, but there’s plenty here to see even if gambling isn’t your jam.

 If you’re wandering up and down the Vegas strip and are getting a little lost, it’s easy to follow the beam of light back to the hotel!

-The Luxor is a great choice for those who want to stay on the strip, but also for exploring the wider Las Vegas area – Downtown Vegas, for example, is only a short Uber ride of around ten minutes or so.
+The Luxor is a great choice for those who want to stay on the strip and explore the wider Las Vegas area – Downtown Vegas, for example, is only a short Uber ride of around ten minutes or so.